cefet-rj-dal/gstsm/README.md

 Developed at CEFET/RJ for an academic work.

-In the next sections you can check an example of the running code, its documentation, development setps and so on.
-Please feel free to make contribuitions and contact in case of bugs/suggestions.
+In the next sections you can check an example of the running code, its documentation, development steps and so on.
+Please feel free to make contributions and contact in case of bugs/suggestions.

 ## Example